matteo-riga/Nbody_Project_Exam/README.md

 Implementation of Barnes-Hut algorithm to reduce calculations of particles interactions.

+executable is found in:

+Nbody_Project_Exam/Progetto-AMSC-NBody/build/Progetto AMSC NBody/

+and can be run with:

+`./Nbody`

 # How to run
 ## Mandatory options
 The user must select at one of the two